 In addition to buying your domain, you’ll need to purchase hosting.
 Owning your domain, just means you own the name.
 Hosting is a monthly cost that allows you to run your website using your domain.

-Just click on one of the green buttons titled Select.
+Just click on one of the yellow buttons titled Buy Now!

 STEP 5: Pick a Domain Name